SilentArrtist/Modbus_PLC/README.md

 Now we can start the server with the command "python manage.py runserver 0.0.0.0:8000"

+Using a device that is on the same subnet as the Raspberry Pi, open a browser and enter "ip:8000" in the search bar, where ip is the ip of the Raspberry pi.

 If you did everything correctly, you will see the next picture:

 ![image](https://user-images.githubusercontent.com/104362972/167635753-87872fe9-9a12-4f1a-9bf5-068b0956ed31.png)